 Property Management Software Support - Property Tree Instructions for PIM

-Syncing your inspections and reports between Property Tree and Property Inspection Manager has just become a lot easier for PIM Premium users using PIM v3.5.0+.
+Syncing your inspections and reports between Property Tree and Property Inspection Manager has just become a lot easier for PIM Premium users using PIM v3.6.1 or greater.
 Property Tree users can now directly import their inspections from Property Tree using a single click in PIM and then automatically push their Routine/Cleaning-Maintenance or Tenant Inspection reports back into Property Tree.
 As before only Inspections scheduled as 'Confirmed' will be imported into PIM as only these Inspections have a confirmed date set by the Agent and Tenant.

 If you haven't yet entered your new Property Tree API key into PIM head on over to our guide to help - Property Tree Integration Instructions - Setup.